- Valencia, Spain 46002

 2.Can UEI provide visa-compliant health insurance for Spain?

 Yes.
-UEI helps expats compare private health insurance options issued by insurers authorised to operate in Spain.
+UEI helps expats compare Spanish private health insurance options issued by insurers authorised to operate in Spain.

 For visa purposes, we focus on policies that can meet the usual Spanish consular requirements, including: